KensoDev/circle-env/README.md

 	gmail_password: <GMAIL_PASSWORD>
 ```

-When you execute `circle replace` it will scan the file for everything between `<>` and replace the value with the ENV variable.
+When you execute `circle-env replace` it will scan the file for everything between `<>` and replace the value with the ENV variable.

 If no ENV variables with that name exists, it will leave it as is.